vancesystems/Genesis/README.md

 > A local semantic intelligence system designed for engineering knowledge, retrieval, and contextual reasoning.

-The aim is to create an AI system that does more than answer questions — one that can build understanding, preserve context, and act as a long-term knowledge companion.
+The aim is to create an AI system that does more than answer questions — one that can build understanding, preserve context, discover relationships, and act as a long-term knowledge companion.